 - We will meet with you a couple of times in the fall to talk about our year together

-- Rehearsals for the concerts begin on January 5, 2020 at 1:00 p.m. at Central Presbyterian Church in downtown St. Paul.
+- Rehearsals for the concerts begin the first Sunday in January at 1:00 p.m. at Central Presbyterian Church in downtown St. Paul.
 We require a staff person from the beneficiary organization to greet the choir and introduce their organization.
 We want to build excitement and momentum for the concerts

 - In the previous seasons, we have had an event at the beneficiary organization during January for the choir.
 This has been an open house, a happy hour, or a tour; a way for people to see the work that goes on.
 Of course, this isn’t always practical due to location or specific mission of the organization